Update: Mankato teen arrested in toddler’s death

 A 12-year-old girl and Young were watching the child while the adults went to look at a car, according to the petition.
-The girl told investigators she had gone outside, leaving Young the child alone for approximately 2 1/2 hours.
-The girl said went to wake the child up because he had been down for what she believed was a long nap.
+The girl told investigators she had gone outside, leaving Young and the child alone for approximately 2 1/2 hours.
+The girl said she went to wake the child up because he had been down for what she believed was a long nap.
 She found the boy in bed with marks on his skin, bleeding and cold, and called her mother.

 Young initially told police he had last seen the victim the previous night but changed his story after police said they had seen him while responding to the nearby service call.

 A witness told police Young’s father had said he grabbed a webcam in the home “to protect the kids.”

 Based on timelines provided in interviews, police believe Young was called by his father to check on the victim, then carried the child from his room to the couch, but never sought help from the officers who were nearby for the other call that day.